 For many centuries, Bhutan was isolated from the rest of the world.
-It was only in the 1960’s that Bhutan first became connected to India by highway from Thimphu.
-Then in the 1980’s the first flights from India began arriving to Paro.
+It was only in the 1960s that Bhutan first became connected to India by highway from Thimphu.
+Then in the 1980s, the first flights from India began arriving in Paro.
 The infrastructure of Bhutan has improved much over the last several decades.
-There is now a network of roads entering and traversing the country, as well as one international and multiple domestic airports within country.
+There is now a network of roads entering and traversing the country, as well as one international and multiple domestic airports within the country.
 Because of its remoteness, Bhutan has no port or railway system.

-There are three port of entry and exit while travelling overland.
+There is three port of entry and exit while traveling overland.

-Phuentsholing, (border southwest commercial town), roads and railways networks are well established with other popularly tourist destination namely Darjeeling, Kalimpong & Indian state of Sikkim and rest of India.
+- Phuentsholing, (border southwest commercial town), roads, and railways networks are well established with other popular tourist destination namely Darjeeling, Kalimpong & Indian state of Sikkim and the rest of India.
 And it’s merely 4 hours drive to Bagdogra (nearest Indian airport).
-Jaigoan is the Indian border town where you have to exit Indian visa to enter Bhutan and vice versa.
+Jaigoan is the Indian border town where you have to exit an Indian visa to enter Bhutan and vice versa.

-Samdrup Jongkhar (far south east town).
-It share its border with Indian state of Assam.
-The nearest Indian Airport is at Gawahati, which takes approx 3 hours to reach Samdrup Jongkhar.
-It adjoins with small Indian border town called Daranga, which harbour Indian Immigration Checkpost for related Indian visa work.
+- Samdrup Jongkhar (far south east town).
+It shares its border with the Indian state of Assam.
+The nearest Indian Airport is at Guwahati, which takes approx 3 hours to reach Samdrup Jongkhar.
+It adjoins a small Indian border town called Daranga, which harbors Indian Immigration Checkpost for related Indian visa work.

-Gelephu(Mid-south border town.).
-Which is 245 kms away from nearest Indian airport of Guwahati.
-Dathghari is the adjoining Indian border town, where all relevant Indian visa work are processed by the Indian Immigration Checkpost.
+- Gelephu(Mid-south border town.).
+Which is 245 km away from the nearest Indian airport of Guwahati.
+Dathghari is the adjoining Indian border town, where all relevant Indian visa work is processed by the Indian Immigration Checkpost.

 Please review the new procedures concerning the new Indian e Tourist visa on arrival.
 The new regulations have caused some confusion with travelers and can cause problems if not followed.